 How do you know if your smart meter is accurate?
 If you’re concerned your in-home display isn’t showing the right information, for example, if you think your smart meter is showing the wrong tariff, you can first check the following:

-- Ensure the tariff information on your in-home display matches your tariff on your bill or new contract (including the tariff name, unit rate and standing charge)
+- Ensure the tariff information on your in-home display matches your tariff on your bill or new contract.
+This includes the tariff name, unit rate and standing charge.